The ultimate guide to AI agents for business growth

 For instance, one agent might collect social media data, another analyze sentiment and trends, while a third suggests specific marketing actions.

-Together they form a system that doesn’t just react—but proactively drives the business forward.
+Together they form a system that doesn’t just react but proactively drives the business forward.

 These systems could be applied in logistics optimization, financial analysis, or strategic planning.

-Monitoring and control
+Monitoring and governance

 Even though AI agents can operate autonomously, they should not do so without oversight.